saminiir/saminiir.github.io/_posts/2016-01-24-cryptographic-identity-gpg.markdown

 description: "Creating and managing PGP keys is not a straightforward matter.
 Many approaches exist and if you are a whistleblower, this tutorial probably does not meet your security standards.
 In fact, if there's a chance you'll be captured, tortured, or killed for the information you'll encrypt, stop reading this tutorial and pray for the best.
 You are doing it wrong."
 ---

-_DISCLAIMER: This article is a work-in-progress.
-I will update it when I have more experience with PGP keys and cryptography in general._

 I have a confession to make.

 I do not have an online identity.
 I have Twitter, Facebook (yeah I know) and this homepage, but still, my online presence is undermined by the fact that I or others cannot verify my identity.